China or Japan: Which one is best for a holiday?

 China vs. Japan: which is the best holiday destination

-✈️ China vs Japan: Key Travel Differences
+✈️ China vs Japan: Key travel differences

 When deciding whether to visit China or Japan first, there are several key differences UK travellers should be aware of.
 The impact of these will all depend on your interests, how you like to travel, your budget, and the sort of experiences you’re looking for.